John B. King Jr. on Repairing Racial Disparities in Schools

-Education Trust President and CEO and former US Secretary of Education John B. King Jr. joins Share Our Strength Managing Director of DEI Robert Simmons and Billy Shore to discuss the inequities in our education system and the new partnership between Education Trust and Share Our Strength.
-“The education system is inequitable at every level and gives the least to the kids who need the most.
+About This EpisodeHow do we dismantle systemic obstacles to equality in our education systems?
+Former Education Trust President and CEO and former US Secretary of Education John B. King Jr. shares his journey in education and his belief that equity in education is core to equity in society: “The education system is inequitable at every level and gives the least to the kids who need the most.
 If our education system was more equitable, we would have a more equitable society,” states King. “[The recently-passed Child Tax Credit] gives me hope that maybe we’re coming to a place of greater public understanding of the role the government has to play in ensuring equality of opportunity,” he says.

 Resources and Mentions:

 John B. King Jr. is a leading voice in education with experience as a teacher, principal, and leader of schools and school systems.
 He was most recently the president and CEO of The Education Trust, a national nonprofit organization that seeks to identify and close opportunity and achievement gaps in education.
 King served in President Barack Obama’s cabinet as the 10th U.S. Secretary of Education.

 Rep. Mike Thompson